-Spastic cerebral palsy is characterized by hypertonia, meaning increased muscle tone.
-The increased muscle tone leads to stiff, sometimes painful limbs.
-Other symptoms may include:
+Spastic cerebral palsy, also known as hypertonic cerebral palsy, is characterized by hypertonia, meaning increased muscle tone, leading to stiff and sometimes painful limbs.

-- Abnormal walking, marked by knees crossing or touching each other
+- Abnormal walking, marked by knees crossing in a scissor-like movement

 - Flexion at the elbows, wrists, and fingers

-These symptoms can make it difficult for those with spastic cerebral palsy to get dressed, brush their teeth, use the bathroom, and take a shower without assistance.
-Yet, the limitations on daily tasks will depend on how severe the disorder is.
-Children with mild cases of spastic CP may not need any help but may still have slight difficulties.
+These symptoms can make it difficult for those with spastic cerebral palsy to walk, get dressed, brush their teeth, use the bathroom, and take a shower without assistance.

-If both legs are affected, children may also have difficulties in transferring from one position to the next, standing and sitting upright, walking, and running.
+If both legs are affected, children may also have problems transferring from one position to the next, standing and sitting upright, walking, and running.

-Children with spastic cerebral palsy may also develop brain and nervous system symptoms, which can include:
+Children with spastic cerebral palsy may also develop other nervous system-related symptoms, including: